www2k/ng2-toastr/README.md

 [![](https://img.shields.io/badge/npm-v0.4.1-brightgreen.svg)](https://www.npmjs.com/package/ng2-toastr)

 NOTE: ng2-toastr now supports angular 2.0.0-rc.6.
+Also supports html message and other custom options for individual toast (See [Override Global Option](#override)).

 The lib is inspired by [angular-toastr] (https://github.com/Foxandxss/angular-toastr), and will show bootstrap-like toasts.
 Please update Angular 2 to latest version to avoid any unexpected issues.